VladoPlavsic/sveta-db/README.md

 There is not much configuration to be done, hosts and ports for database and rest API can be found in config/config.config

 Logging done using Pythons logging.
 Logs can be found src/logger/logs

+Project is deployed to docker.
+For usage, download docker-compose.yaml and build it.